-71. Short title and commencement
+72. Short title and commencement

-This Act is called the Financial Management of the Eastern Cape Provincial Legislature Act, 2009 and comes into operation on assent by the Premier and in accordance with the transitional arrangements set out in Schedule 3 to this Act.
+This Act is called the Financial Management of Mpumalanga Provincial Legislature Act, 2010 and comes into operation after assent by the Premier and from the date of publication in the Provincial Gazette and in accordance with the transitional arrangements set out in Schedule 3 to this Act.